appvia/terranetes/docs/terranetes-controller/reference/configurations.terraform.appvia.io.md

 </div>

 <div class="property-description">
-<p>ValueFromSource is a collection of value from sources, where the source of the value is is taken from a secret</p>
+<p>ValueFromSource is a collection of value from sources, where the source of the value is taken from a secret</p>

 </div>